Determine opportunities for integrated rural land use and enterprise

 - identify the synergies and conflicts between different rural land uses and enterprise opportunities

-- investigate ways in which different land uses and rural enterprises could work together
+- investigate ways in which different land uses and rural enterprises could be integrated to maximise opportunities

 - research infrastructure requirements for different land uses and rural enterprise opportunities

-- look at best practice and examples of what has already being achieved in the sector
+- look at best practice and examples of what has already been achieved in the sector

-- establish whether there is a market for any products or services from a rural enterprise
+- establish whether there is a market for the proposed products or services from a rural enterprise

-- investigate opportunities to maximise available natural resources and utilise waste and by-products from other activities
+- investigate opportunities to make sustainable use of available natural resources and utilise waste and by-products

 - investigate opportunities for renewable energy